sayfaslan/kata-java-datasort/README.md

 # Data sorting utility
 `datasort` is console utility for sorting data from text files.
-Able to process strings, integers and floats.
+Able to handle strings, integers and floats.
 Resulting output are separate files for each data type.

 ### Input